ffromani/dnsmasqmgr/README.md

 # dnsmasqmgr
-dnsmasqmgr provides an endpoint to manage dnsmasqd lease
+dnsmasqmgr provides an endpoint to manage dnsmasq's DNS and DHCP lease services

 ## Description
 `dnsmasqmgr` is a package that helps you query and manage the [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) dhcp host configuration